Abhishek-7400/Terraform/Variable.md

   + my_details = " my name is 'Abhishek' and my age is '23' "
 ```
 # How to set default value to Variable
-It will not asked to define value of variable from input
+It will not asked to define the value of variable from input.
 ## Example
 ```
 variable username {